Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

 \subsection{Quality Enhancement for Events}

-Event cameras, \eg, DAVIS346~\cite{brandli2014real}, are with relatively low resolution\textemdash 346$\times$240, and unexpected noise often occurs in the captured event data, especially in challenging visual conditions and event representation processes.
-These problems hamper applying deep learning to event-based vision.
-Therefore, research has been recently conducted to improve the spatial resolution of events and denoise the events to achieve higher quality.
+Event cameras, \eg, DAVIS346~\cite{brandli2014real}, are with relatively low resolution\textemdash 346$\times$240, while some event cameras, \eg, EVK4 from Prophesse \footnote{https://www.prophesee.ai/event-camera-evk4/}, show higher spatial resolution up to, \eg, 1280$\times$720 px.
+These cameras often suffer from unexpected noise in the captured event data, especially in challenging visual conditions and event representation processes.
+Research has been recently conducted to improve the spatial resolution of events and denoise the events to achieve higher quality.